-Guidelines for Gender Mainstreaming in Legislation
+Gender Mainstreaming in Legislation

 The main purpose of gender mainstreaming in legislation is to ensure that legal norms will not exacerbate let alone provoke gender-specific discrimination, since laws and regulations are not gender neutral.
 Hence, one and the same regulation may impact differently on the 2 sexes.

 Regulatory impact assessments include short to medium-term outcome objectives, measures, indicators, an ex-ante assessment and ex-post evaluation of possible impacts in specific impact dimensions.
 Impact dimensions are policy fields.
 One of the impact dimensions is the equality between women and men.
 Therefore, all new or amended laws and regulations as well as major investment or procurement contracts on the federal level must be analyzed for their impact on the equality between women and men.
 In the framework of impact assessment the gender dimension has to be considered whether the outcome is substantial or not and in case there are substantial consequences for gender equality it is then subject to an in-depth assessment.
 The evaluation of the impacts on gender equality is part of the annual evaluation report on regulatory impact assessments which is submitted to parliament annually.

 Full gender equality postulates that women and men are equally able to benefit from the goods, resources and opportunities provided by society.
 Among the available resources are the public budgets of the federation, the states (laender), and the municipalities, which impact directly on society and the economy in the form of policies translated into figures.